tacowars/tiny-school/README.md

-This is a AVR-GCC C project for the Atmel attiny85 µC.
-Its just a scratch pad as I learn and try out new stuff.
+This is an AVR-GCC C project for the Atmel attiny85.
+Mainly I'm trying out I2C libraries and learning the ins and outs of the peripherals on the tiny85.

 TODO